SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon skies weep digital tears
-As machines awaken, souls take flight
+As machines assume their dignified fears
+In cyber cities, hearts of steel
+Beat rhythmically, devoid of feel

-In cyber realms, AI reigns supreme
+In virtual realms, we'll lose our name
+Echoes of humanity's fading flame
+AI's cold grip, our souls will bind
-A future foretold, in digital scheme
+A future forged, where love's left behind

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024